 Proposed ranges in 2050

-The figures below illustrate the EU-28 and EU-27 imports of oil, gas and biofuels for 2050 in the EC scenarios and TYNDP 2020 DE and GA scenarios.
-At first glance, the total imports in the new EC Policy scenarios (REG, MIX, CPRICE and ALLBNK) are within a narrow range of 1850-2000 TWh.
+Figure 14 illustrates the EU-27 imports of oil, gas and biofuels for 2050 in the EC scenarios and TYNDP 2020 DE and GA scenarios.
+At first glance, the total imports in the new EC Policy scenarios (REG, MIX, CPRICE and ALLBNK) are within a narrow range of 1,850 – 2,000 TWh.
 The import source in these scenarios does not vary significantly either.
 Due to higher energy autonomy, the DE 2020 scenario showed the lowest imports compared to EC and GA 2020 scenarios.
 Furthermore, the type of imported energy carrier differs, with higher oil and lower renewable gas imports in the EC scenarios.
 These differences in the imported energy carriers derived from the storyline assumptions.
+For the 2022 scenarios, we plan to use the TYNDP 2020 scenarios import shares as an upper limit.

 Hydrogen is increasingly becoming part of the national energy and climate strategies of countries across the world7.
 The European Commission has launched an ambitious strategy on hydrogen.
 This energy carrier enlarges the range of solutions to decarbonize some difficult to electrify sectors.
 At this stage it is hard to provide a range for the overall hydrogen demand as it an emerging energy carrier which development depends on a wide range of parameters still to be defined.